carlos8f/buffet/README.md

 Idea
 ====

-Buffet was borne out of frustration.
 Serving static files should be the most efficient thing that a Node.js app can do.
-Turns out, runtime syscalls to the filesystem can really hang your page loads, especially if you're getting that humongous burst of traffic you've been dreaming of, and your filesystem is networked or unreliable in some other way.
+Turns out, runtime syscalls to the filesystem can really hang your page loads, especially if your filesystem is networked or unreliable in some other way.

-Buffet takes a fully-bufferred approach (hence the name, hehe) -- all files are fully loaded into memory when your app boots, so you will never feel the burn of the filesystem.
+Buffet takes a fully-bufferred approach -- all files are fully loaded into memory when your app boots, so you will never feel the burn of the filesystem.
 In practice, this is immensely efficient.
 So much so that putting [Varnish](https://www.varnish-cache.org/) in front of your app might even make it slower!